satorumurmur/bibi/README.md

 This is not recommended.
 It is slow and not compatible with Internet Explorer.

-1. Upload `bib` directory to your web server.
+1. Upload `bib` directory into some directory on your web server.
 2. Upload your EPUB book (ex. `BOOKNAME.epub`) to `bib/bookshelf` directory, and
-3. Access to `http://your.web.site/bib/i/?book=BOOKNAME.epub` by your browser.
+3. Access to `http://your.web.site/somewhere/bib/i/?book=BOOKNAME.epub` by your browser.
 4. Or embed code for it.

 ````